-For more in-depth information about Israel's economy, see the Bank of Israel's Research Department Publications, the U.S. Department of State's Israel Country Commercial Guide and the U.S. Department of Commerce's Investment Climate Statement.
+For more in-depth information about Israel's economy, see the Bank of Israel's Research Department Publications, the U.S. Department of State's Israel Investment Climate Statement, and the U.S. International Trade Administration's Israel Country Commercial Guide.

 Israel and the United States benefit from a free trade agreement (FTA).
-The United States-Israel Free Trade Agreement (FTA) entered into force in 1985 and represents the United States' first FTA.
-It continues to serve as the foundation for expanding trade and investment between the United States and Israel by reducing barriers and promoting regulatory transparency.
+The United States-Israel Free Trade Agreement (FTA) entered into force in 1985 and holds the unique distinction of being the United States' first FTA partner.
+The FTA continues to serve as the foundation for expanding trade and investment between the United States and Israel by reducing barriers and promoting regulatory transparency.